DanielGlickmanTAU/code2seq_torch/wip.md

 ### 28/7

-most time of nagasaki goes to torch.cat ....
+most time of gd goes to torch.cat ....

 ### 2/8